Stouffville Spirit: History

 The Spirit struggled on and off the ice over the first three seasons.
 Sedore was replaced as coach by Stouffville minor hockey grad Dan Larmer.
 Larmer played junior hockey in southern Ontario and college hockey at Mercyhurst in Pennsylvania, before a brief pro career.

 A move of home games at the Whitchurch-Stouffville Recreation Complex, from Saturday nights to Thursdays, improved attendance.
 But the Spirit didn't make the playoffs in its first three seasons.

 A new regime took over Spirit hockey operations in 1998.
 New Spirit general manager Dieter Schmidt had been manager and head coach Brian Perrin was associate coach with the successful Newmarket Hurricanes' organization, before accepting promotions in Stouffville.

-The Spirit has made the playoffs ever since.
-Its regular season record has improved annually.

 Players have advanced to college and major junior hockey since Year 1 of the Spirit.

 Hakonson sold shares in the hockey club to Stouffville-area resident Zeev Werek and Larry Goldberg in 1999, then sold the rest of the team to Werek and Goldberg a year later.
 David Laren joined the Spirit in 2002 as an equal partner.
 Goldberg left the group in 2005.

 Schmidt retired as GM after the 2000-2001 season.
 His replacement is Stouffville native Ken Burrows, who in 10 years with the Spirit has been vice-president of hockey, assistant coach and scout.

 A volunteer board of directors oversees the operation of the Spirit.

 The Spirit is proud to be affiliated with the Whitchurch-Stouffville Minor Hockey Association and the Uxbridge Bruins Junior C Hockey Club.